 Before entering a mentoring relationship, it is recommended that you spend time setting realistic expectations for this journey that answer the following questions below.
 This will be a helpful guide to how this relationship will work and gives opportunity for both people to speak into it.
 It is also an accountability tool and can be referred to through the relationship to ensure that the goals set are being met.
-There is a Mentoring Covenant template included in the appendix that you can use.
-There is also a field-tested Personal Development Plan for Candidates that can be adapted as required, please contact thq.candidates@salvationarmy.ca for a copy.
+There is a Mentoring Covenant template included in the appendix that you can use and there is also one included in the Candidates Discipleship Road Map.